 Please note that due to the current situation, participation in our on-site training events is restricted.
 You can find further information here.

-Introduction to Network Analysis with R
+Introduction to Network Analysis with R (Online Workshop!)

 Dr. Markus Gamper, Dr. Raphael H. Heiberger